-An ovulation test (also known as an LH test ) can be used to determine the time of ovulation.
-Since this also means that the fertilizing days of the month are known, this knowledge can be used to fulfill a desire to have a child.
+An ovulation test (also called an LH test or ovulation test) can be used to determine the time of ovulation.
+In this way, the optimal time for fertilization of the egg can be estimated, so that the knowledge of ovulation can be used to fulfill a desire to have children.

 All information on ovulation